-America is in a shock and it takes a while for majority of the people to reconcile to the fact that Donald Trump is their new President.
+America is in a shock and it takes a while to reconcile to the fact that Donald Trump is their new President-elect.
 On his part, Trump declared, in his first speech after the election victory, that he will be the President for all American people and sought the hand of those not voted for him to help unite the country and “make it great” once again.

 Many of the US allies in Latin America, Europe, Middle East and Asia-Pacific are also gearing up to face some tough demands from the new President.
 If his foreign policy speeches during the campaign are any indication, many of these alliances are up for a “friendly” shake-up.

 In the vertically divided American polity, US-India ties are perhaps one of the very few relationships that enjoy bi-partisan blessings and hence likely to continue to flourish even under the Trump administration.
 India was, therefore, fairly relaxed throughout the election season while the whole world was tense on the outcome of polling.

 However, Indo-US relations too will be subject to “minor” adjustments, some of which may not be quite palatable to Indian corporates.

 There is likely to be deeper political and diplomatic engagement between the two countries for cooperation in dealing with terrorism, security, defense matters, and trade relations, while visa and immigration issues would come under greater strain.
 American companies which were proposing to shift their operations from the US to India may also slow down or shut off their plans, at least temporarily.